 The M3 Competition reacts quickly to your steering inputs, loading up its adjustable suspension with masses of grip

-The M3 Competition’s beefed-up exterior is matched by an appropriately sporting interior, with snug, bucket-style seats, carbonfibre gear shift paddles and lots of M colours and badges.
-It feels in tune with the car’s nature, but also comfortable and adjustable enough to cater for most driver bodyshapes.
+The M3 Competition’s beefed-up exterior is matched by an appropriately sporting interior, with snug, bucket-style seats, carbon fibre gear shift paddles and lots of M colours and badges.
+It feels in tune with the car’s nature, but also comfortable and adjustable enough to cater for most driver body shapes.
 We’re especially into the M3 Competition’s leather and Alcantara fabrics, which feel and look great.

 You get a digital instrument cluster and infotainment system, which is sharp and fast – and comes equipped with Apple Carplay and Android Auto.
 There’s even a rotary control for the system on the centre console, should you prefer a more tactile way of using the touchscreen software.

 Compared with the technically very similar BMW M4 Competition, the M3 model is more usable and practical thanks to its rear doors.
-It’s a proper saloon, with a boot big enough to swallow two full suitcase and a couple smaller travel bags, and the sort of rear passenger space that would be comfortable for most adults.
+It’s a proper saloon, with a boot big enough to swallow two full suitcases and a couple of smaller travel bags, and the sort of rear passenger space that would be comfortable for most adults.